nxp-appcodehub/an-xip-external-nor-flash-plus-external-psram/README.md

 PRINTF("pSRAM initialized with ID: %x\r\n",id);
 ```

 * If the pSRAM is working properly we'll proceed to configugure the cache zones and policies.
 Since the FRDM-RW612 board has a NOR FLASH of 64MBytes and a pSRAM of 8MBytes, the first zone will cover the FLASH size and the second zone will cover the pSRAM size.
-The cache policies will specific for each zone configured.
-For more details review the RW612 UserManual chapters 10 & 11 related to the cache.
+The cache policies are specific for each zone configured.
+For more details, review the RW612 UserManual chapters 10 & 11 related to the cache.

 ```xml
 cacheCfg.boundaryAddr[0] = 0x4000000; // flash size Bytes